 502.2 Permitted uses are those uses that are allowed, provided the standards established by this bylaw are met.
 The Zoning administrator may issue the necessary permit unless a waiver, variance, or other special action by the Development Review Board is required.

 502.3 Conditional uses are those uses that may be allowed by the Development Review Board as provided for in Section 4414 of the Act after public notice and hearing.
-In order for the permit to be granted the proposed use shall not adversely affect:
+In order for the permit to be granted the DRB must find that the proposed use is in conformance with the specific standards for the district in which it is located and it shall not adversely affect:

 The capacity of existing or planned community facilities,